eoinkane/sem-coursework/use-cases/28/use-case-28.md

-# USE CASE: 24 Produce a Report on the All the Cities in a continent organised by Largest Population to Smallest
+# USE CASE: 28 Produce a Report on the All the Cities in a region organised by Largest Population to Smallest

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As an *organisation that requires reporting on population information.* I want *a report of all the cities in a continent organised by largest population to smallest.* So that *we have easy access to population information*
+As an *organisation that requires reporting on population information.* I want *a report of all the cities in a region organised by largest population to smallest.* So that *we have easy access to population information*

 ### Scope